kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 Ran the app with and without debug mode.

 ### Moved Bin Directory to top level and refactored multiple files to correlate
+- Moved Bin Directory to top level and refactored multiple files to correlate

 ### Fixed Messaging in Production
+- Connected to AWS RDS production database.
+- Seeded Bayko data from seed.sql into prodcution cruddur database.